-I am delighted to report that the National Archives and Records Administration (NARA) has just entered into an interagency agreement with the National Science Foundation (NSF) that will give impetus to research-and-development work on the creation of an Electronic Records Archives.

-Earlier in this space, I briefly described to OAH members the possibility of such an archives, which could be useful to archival institutions besides NARA.
+NARA Agreement with NSF Gives Impetus to Electronic Archives R&D am delighted to report that the National Archives and Records Administration (NARA) has just entered into an interagency agreement with the National Science Foundation (NSF) that will give impetus to research-and-development work on the creation of an Electronic Records Archives.
+Earlier I described to SAA members the possibility of such an archives, which could be useful to archival institutions besides NARA.
 We are on the verge of a major technological breakthrough for the preservation of computer-generated records.
 Research-and-development work done for us by the San Diego Supercomputer Center indicates that a practical Electronic Records Archives is possible.

 In simplest terms, this Electronic Records Archives will be able to preserve any kind of electronic record, free it from the format in which it was created, retain it indefinitely, and enable requesters to read it on computer systems now in use and coming in the future.
-Moreover, it will be able to handle large quantities of electronic records such as e-mail messages, which are proliferating in the Federal government.
+Moreover, it will be able to handle large quantities of electronic records such as e-mail messages, which are proliferating in the federal government.
 But because the system promises to be scalable, it could be useful also for smaller archives than ours, including those of state and local governments and private institutions.
-In fact, the National Historical Publications and Records Commission, which as most historians know is administered within NARA, has made a grant to the San Diego Supercomputer Center aimed at accomplishing just that.
+In fact, the National Historical Publications and Records Commission, which as most archivists know is administered within NARA, has made a grant to the San Diego Supercomputer Center aimed at accomplishing just that.